Do you know of someone who has or experienced this disease? It is a serious kind of disease which needs immediate intervention.

 - MRI scan- this is radio waves and magnets which create an image of the brain to detect damage.

 - Carotid ultrasound- to check any plaque and the blood flow in the carotid arteries.

-- Cerebral angiogram- in order to give a detailed view of the brain and neck blood vessels, dyes are injected into the brain’s blood vessels to make them visible under x-ray.
+- Cerebral angiogram- to give a detailed view of the brain and neck blood vessels, they insert dyes into the brain’s blood vessels to make them visible under x-ray.

-- Echocardiogram- an image of the heart is created to check for any sources of clots.
+- Echocardiogram- an image of the heart, is being checked for any sources of clots.